Bransholm/3D_Printservice_Frontend/README.md

 1. Follow the link to the [Frontend Repository](https://github.com/Bransholm/3D_Printservice_Frontend)

 2. Now you'll have to clone the repository.
-Click the big green buttom: **<>Code**
+Click the big green button: **<>Code**

 3. Clone the repository. and choose the option; **Open with GitHub Desktop**

-4. Decide a prefered location for the file or modify the name, which ever suits you, then you are ready to go
+4. Decide a preferred location for the file or modify the name, which ever suits you, then you are ready to go

 **Using The Terminal**